January 30, 2020

 A self-centered and 'sad' Self-Defeat-Storm.

-We hope that you enjoyed these verses.
-You can find 40 more on this topic in 5 collections on our full-service blog "Edifying Nonsense".
+(Editorial Note): We hope that you, even if you are a RINO, enjoyed these lyrics.
+BTW, You can find 40 poetic verses on this topic in 5 collections on our full-service blog "Edifying Nonsense".
 Click HERE to start!

 Former allies Islamic, cut loose..."
 A lim